HenrikEide/HenrikEide/README.md

 ### Hi 👋

-My name is Henrik, I'm a masters student in informatics, specializing in algorithms.
+My name is Henrik, I'm a full stack dev at Variant in Oslo.
 My interests include programming, climbing, beer, farse and banter.

-- 🌱 I’m currently working on my master thesis on XAI for LLMs, specifically text classification.
+- 🛠️ On my current project I'm working with dotnet and remix.
 <!--
 **HenrikEide/HenrikEide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.